Ski Transfers - Get A Quote

 Getting to Zermatt

 Geneva Airport is 229km from Zermatt and a 2 hour 40 minute transfer away, depending on traffic and weather conditions.
-Transfers from Geneva to Zermatt can be booked easily though our online booking system.
+Transfers from Geneva to Zermatt can be booked easily through our online booking system.
 You’ll receive an instant confirmation of your booking and feel safe in the knowledge that we will take care of your transfer.
 All of our transfer vehicles at GVA Transfers are equipped for mountain roads and we offer a 24/7 customer service line if you have any questions about your transfer to Zermatt.